mattia72/DRipGrepper/deploy/Deploy-Description.md

 ## :warning: Bugs
 Checkmarked if fixed, else it is known bug.
 - [x] path not saved in history
-- [ ] indent in case of own prettifier
+- [ ] indent sometimes not working
+- [ ] rg options helper grid weird